Campaign Phases

 Budget Frontline

 Farmhands and Lumberjacks for HP/Fatigue.
-Brawlers for starting combat stats.
+Brawlers are nearly an auto-hire — strong starting combat stats and flexible enough for many roles.
 Squires above average with no glaring weakness — best of budget tier.
 Militia has good MDEF for cost.

 Premium Frontline